 Nutrition, Food Security, & Sustainable Agriculture

 Uganda is adopting several national, regional and global strategies to achieve zero hunger, reduce poverty and improve the well-being of its citizens by 2023, offering a great opportunity to be part of this transformation through participation in CFHI’s programs in Uganda.
 Become a part of the community in Kabale, a town in southwestern Uganda, and learn about their ground-breaking integrated approach to addressing “The Bread Basket Paradox” and improving food security and nutrition.
 Assist a local nonprofit organization in their efforts to treat and prevent maternal and child malnutrition through education and counseling.
 Visit local primary and secondary schools and participate in Nutrition Education Outreach using participatory drama and theater.
-Learn about sustainable agriculture and permaculture with a local social enterprise organization.
-Participate in workshops with village community groups and explore methods of growing a diversity of foods closer to people’s homes.
+Learn about sustainable agriculture and permaculture with a local social enterprise organization and participate in workshops with village community groups and explore methods of growing a diversity of foods closer to people’s homes.